The Best 3 Day a Week Half Marathon Training Plan (For Busy or Injury-Prone Runners)

 A person running on a dirt road.

-At the same time, the program’s cross-training workouts can supplement your aerobic fitness as they simultaneously reduce the impact stresses on your bones and joints.
+At the same time, the program’s cross-training workouts can supplement your aerobic fitness while simultaneously reducing the impact stress on your bones and joints.

-The primary drawbacks of training for a half marathon running three days a week are:
+The primary drawbacks of training for a half-marathon running three days a week are:

-3 Day A Week Half Marathon Training Plan
+Our 3 Day A Week Half Marathon Training Plan

 • Cross Training: Any form of non-running aerobic workout.
 Examples include cycling, swimming, rowing, elliptical, aqua jogging, and hiking.

 • Easy Run: Run at a conversational pace to aid recovery from harder workouts.
-These should be a 6-7 on an RPE scale.
+These should be a 3-4 on an RPE scale.

 A person swimming in a lap pool.